rafaover/rafaover/README.md

 👋 Hi, I’m Rafael.
 15y in Business/Project Management as a partner now moving to Software Development.
 <br>👀 I’m interested in Mobile Development.
 Currently working on MATip App.
-<br>🌱 I’m currently learning Android Development (Kotlin), Web Development, Figma and Testing.
+<br>🌱 I’m currently learning Android Development (Kotlin + Jetpack Compose) and Web Development.
 <br>📫 How to reach me by email (rafamsilva@gmail.com)
 <br>   I’m looking to collaborate on anything